setavenger/blindbit-oracle/NOTES.md

 ### Potential solutions

-Switching to something like LevelDB could potentially reduce the required storage by a lot.
+~~Switching to something like LevelDB could potentially reduce the required storage by a lot.~~ LevelDB does not support nested structures hence the new approach is to use compound keys with level db.
+This might not be a solution to the storage issue but could still improve performance.
+This is subject to future testing.

 #### Tweak Data

-For tweak data we could drop the block_hash and block_height for every row.
+~~For tweak data we could drop the block_hash and block_height for every row.
 I believe the structure could look something what I have outlined below.
 Potentially we might have to change it in such a way that it is easier to query by block_height instead of hash.
-It's probably easier for a light client to check and control with block_height than block_hashes.
+It's probably easier for a light client to check and control with block_height than block_hashes.~~

+##### Not applicable anymore
 ```json
 {
   "block_hash_1": [